In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 Two summers ago, two Irish women amassed more than 23,000 Twitter followers as they live-tweeted their abortion journey to Enda Kenny, then the prime minister.
 He did not respond publicly.
 But his successor, Leo Varadkar, has said he will campaign to overturn Ireland's abortion ban.

 The decision to hold a referendum was made late last year, after a Citizens' Assembly of 99 randomly selected Irish citizens voted in favor of advising the government to liberalize its abortion law.
-An all-party committee of the parliament did the same, and so did Ireland's attorney general.
+An all-party committee of the Parliament did the same, and so did Ireland's attorney general.

 Polls show a majority of Irish voters want abortion legalized.
 Even voters who are deeply uncomfortable with abortion may acknowledge the reality of so many Irish women traveling elsewhere for the procedure.
 That could tip the polls this May, says Irish Times columnist Fintan O'Toole.

 "Do people cling on to a principle, this constitutional ban on abortion, which many people still like?" says O'Toole, a visiting scholar at Princeton University.
-"Or do they say, 'Look, we can't go on pretending that, uniquely in the world, we don't have women terminating their pregnancies — when the overwhelming evidence is that they do.'"
+"Or do they say, 'Look, we can't go on pretending that, uniquely in the world, we don't have women terminating their pregnancies — when the overwhelming evidence is that they do.' "

 But abortion remains an emotional issue, and for some, a deeply religious one, that has divided Ireland.

-"If [the 8th Amendment] is repealed, that's the end of my Ireland," says Tom Flanagan, 76, coming out of Mass at his Catholic church in Roscommon, 90 miles west of Dublin.
+"If [the Eighth Amendment] is repealed, that's the end of my Ireland," says Tom Flanagan, 76, coming out of Mass at his Catholic church in Roscommon, 90 miles west of Dublin.
 "Ireland can't lead in economics or sports or anything else, but we have this opportunity to be a leader in Europe when it comes to morality — and yet we're throwing it all away to become a little, average European state."

 Roscommon is a mostly agricultural area with high unemployment ever since its coal mines closed a generation ago.
 It's a conservative corner of an otherwise fast-changing country.